MetricsHub/vcenter-java/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/sentrysoftware/vcenter)
 ![License](https://img.shields.io/github/license/sentrysoftware/vcenter)

-VCenter Java Client facilitates secure interactions with a VMware vCenter server by initiating the request for CIM Service Tickets.
-Upon successful acquisition, these tickets provide the requisite authorization to execute WBEM queries, enabling seamless communication and control within the VMware environment.
+The VCenter Java Client class provides functionality to establish a secure connection with a VMware vCenter server and request authentication certificates.

 See [Project Documentation](https://sentrysoftware.github.io/vcenter/) and the [Javadoc](https://sentrysoftware.github.io/vcenter/apidocs/) for more information on how to use this library in your code.